-1. Go to Settings > Services > PoE Schedule.
+Go to Settings > Services > PoE Schedule.
 Click + Create New PoE Schedule to load the following page and configure the parameters.

-Name Enter the name to identify the PoE Schedule entry.
-Status Enable or disable the PoE Schedule entry.
 Time Range Select the Time Range when the PoE devices work.
 You can create a Time Range entry by clicking + Create New Time Range Entry from the drop down list of Time Range.
 For details, refer to Profiles.
 Devices List Select the PoE switches and PoE ports which the PoE Schedule applies to.
 Your PoE devices connected to the selected ports of the switches work according to the PoE Schedule.

 2. Click Create.
 The new PoE Schedule entry is added to the table.
-You can click ✓ to edit the entry.
-You can click 🗓 to delete the entry.
+You can click ☑ to edit the entry.
+You can click ፱ to delete the entry.